-Materials needed: Display a copy of Handout #8 Armed Forces Personnel on Active Duty Today.
-Copy the charts on the board or chart paper; make an overhead transparency; or, display a digital copy of the charts.
+Materials needed: Display a copy of Handout #8, page 58, Active and Reserve United States Military Force Personnel in 2021, by Service Branch and Reserve Component.
+Copy the chart on the board or chart paper or display a digital copy of the chart.

-Display the first chart "Personnel in Each Service".
+Display the chart.
 Review the number of personnel in the armed forces today and compare it with the number of personnel deployed during World War II.
-Note the percentage of females on active duty.
-Review and discuss the charts Personnel Deployed - U.S. Military Overseas and Personnel Deployed - Within the United States.
+Ask, "What do you think is the reason for the differences?"